 The role of the LTWG was to represent the community as it worked with Metro to identify key concerns, and discuss proposed mitigation measures that could address the construction and operational impacts of the Regional Connector.
 Approximately 30 community representatives typically attended these meetings.
-The LTWG's first meeting convened in early Fall 2009 and the group continued to voice its concerns about the build alternatives.
-Concerns included impacts to businesses during construction and the long term cultural survival of this community as a whole, as well as significant concerns about the loss of parking and security.
+The LTWG's first meeting convened in early fall 2009 and the group continued to voice its concerns about the build alternatives.
+Concerns included impacts to businesses during construction and the long-term cultural survival of this community as a whole, as well as significant concerns about the loss of parking and security.

-The LTWG then met approximately bi-weekly through the development and submittal of the DEIS/DEIR in May 2010.
-At the LTWG's request, in early 2010, Metro provided funding for the LTWG to retain a consultant to assist the group with providing an in-depth understanding of the environmental process, and to identify and refine candidate mitigation measures to be included in the DEIS/DEIR.
+The LTWG then met approximately bi-weekly through the development and submittal of the Administrative Draft EIS/EIR in May 2010.
+At the LTWG's request, in early 2010, Metro provided funding for the LTWG to retain a consultant to assist the group with providing an in-depth understanding of the environmental process, and to identify and refine candidate mitigation measures to be included in the Draft EIS/EIR.
 Hiring of this consultant further helped build confidence between Metro and the community.
+LTWG meetings subsequently resumed on an approximately bi-weekly basis during the Final EIS/EIR phase of the project.

-The collaboration of this stakeholder group and Metro was instrumental in the development of the Fully Underground LRT Alternative, an alternative that would be more acceptable to Little Tokyo stakeholders.
-During the AA, the community has been generally supportive of a below grade alternative at 1st and Alameda that had been dropped because necessary real estate was not available at the time.
+The collaboration of this stakeholder group and Metro was instrumental in the development of the Fully Underground LRT Alternative (later designated as the LPA in October 2010 by the Metro Board of Directors), an alternative that would be more acceptable to Little Tokyo stakeholders.
+During the AA, the community has been generally supportive of a below-grade alternative at 1st and Alameda Streets that had been dropped because necessary real estate was not available at the time.
 The property on the northeast corner of the intersection was involved in a City of Los Angeles procurement process and there was also a desire to avoid impacts to the Nishi Temple.
-However, with the selection of a developer for the Nikkei site at 1st and Alameda eliminating the uncertainty at this location, and Metro's subsequent discussions with the Nishi Temple, this alternative found new life as a workable option.
+However, with the selection of a developer for the Nikkei site at 1st and Alameda Streets eliminating the uncertainty at this location, and Metro's subsequent discussions with the Nishi Temple, this alternative found new life as a workable option.

-In October 2009, the LTCC approved a motion from the LTWG asking Metro to study the Fully Underground LRT Alternative and consider adding this alternative to the DEIS/DEIR.
+In October 2009, the LTCC approved a motion from the LTWG asking Metro to study the Fully Underground LRT Alternative and consider adding this alternative to the Draft EIS/EIR.
 While there were continued concerns about construction impacts to the Little Tokyo community, the group was optimistic that the new build alternative would better fit the community's needs.
-At its February 2010 meeting, the Metro Board authorized the addition of the Fully Underground LRT Alternative to the DEIS/DEIR for a full environmental evaluation.
+At its February 2010 meeting, the Metro Board of Directors authorized the addition of the Fully Underground LRT Alternative to the Draft EIS/EIR for a full environmental evaluation.
+The Metro Board of Directors subsequently designated the Fully Underground LRT Alternative as the LPA in October 2010.

 Little Tokyo community members attended the meeting in significant numbers to show their support for the new alternative and to commend Metro for addressing their concerns.
-Other key constituencies in downtown Los Angeles, including the Downtown Los Angeles Neighborhood Council, Central City Association, Higgins Building Homeowners Association, and Bringing Back Broadway Coalition, also testified to show their support for the outcomes of the LTWG.
+Other key constituencies in downtown, including the Downtown Los Angeles Neighborhood Council, Central City Association, Higgins Building Homeowners Association, and Bringing Back Broadway Coalition, also testified to show their support for the outcomes of the LTWG.
 The formation of the LTWG, accompanied by Metro's willingness to implement a transparent and proactive process in engaging this community, collectively provided an extraordinary opportunity for stakeholder engagement to defuse potentially volatile environmental justice issues, and in the process build trust, widespread enthusiasm, and support for a critical transit initiative.